-The <interval> byte specifies the interval in two millisecond units for advancing one pad towards the right and up.
+The <interval> byte specifies the interval in 2 millisecond units for advancing one pad towards the right and up.

-The $\langle rgb \rangle$ field is a triplet of red, green and blue components (0 - 127 range each), specifying the colour to scroll in on the next step.
+The $\langle rgb \rangle$ field is a triplet of Red, Green and Blue components (0 - 127 range each), specifying the colour to scroll in on the subsequent step.
 The animation is smoothly interpolated between the steps.
-You can add up to 56 steps, further steps are ignored.
+Up to 56 steps may be added, further steps are ignored.

-Upon receiving this message, the Launchkey [MK3] runs the start-up animation set up (without rebooting), so you can immediately see the result.
+Upon receiving this message, the Launchkey MK3 runs the Startup animation set up (without actually rebooting), so the result can be immediately observed.